lilyosah/tech-knowledgebase/Design Patterns.md

 Move.has_many_fans.recently_viewed
 ```

-#### 🏘 Facade
+#### 🏘 Facade, Adapter, Bridge
-==Def:== "Convert the programming interface of a class into another (sometimes sim-
-pler) interface that clients expect, or decouple an abstraction’s interface from its implementation, for dependency injection or performance"
+==Def:== "Convert the programming interface of a class into another (sometimes simpler) interface that clients expect, or decouple an abstraction’s interface from its implementation, for dependency injection or performance"

-Hiding the details behind a nice interface.
-Isn't this the same as abstraction?
+##### 🏘 Facade
+==Def:== Unifying distinct underlying API’s into a single, simplified API
 - **Con:** Can over-simplify so not usable or only make it work for one use-case

+##### 🏘 Adapter
+==Def:== Decoupling an abstractions interface from its implementation
+**Ex: ✏**  Database “adapters” for MySQL, Oracle, PostgreSQL, etc.

 ##### 🏘 Bridge
-- Separating the abstraction and the implementation.
+==Def:== Separating the abstraction and the implementation.
 So you can use several solutions for one problem
 - **Con:** Can overdo it

 ### 🤹‍ Behavior
-#### 🤹‍ Template Method Pattern (Inheritance)
+#### 🤹‍ Template Method Pattern
-==Def:== "Uniformly encapsulate multiple varying strategies for same task"
-- Set of steps is the same, implementation of steps is different
+==Def:== "Uniformly encapsulate multiple varying strategies for same task". **Set of steps** is the same, implementation of steps is different

-- **Typical implementation:** inheritance, with sub-classes overriding abstract methods
+**Typical implementation:** Inheritance, with sub-classes overriding abstract methods.
+Template method stays the same; helpers overridden in subclass

-#### 🤹‍ Strategy Pattern (Composition)
+#### 🤹‍ Strategy Pattern
-==Def:== "Uniformly encapsulate multiple varying strategies for same task"
-- Task is the same, but many ways to do it
+==Def:== "Uniformly encapsulate multiple varying strategies for same task". **Task** is the same, but many ways to do it
-- Separating different pieces of a problem into different libraries
 - Must be good default strategies

-- **Typical implementation:** composition (delegation, delegate to another class to handle?)
+**Typical implementation:** Composition, separating different pieces of a problem into different classes/libraries

 #### 🤹‍ Null Object
-==Def:== "(Doesn’t appear in GoF catalog) Provide an object with defined neutral behaviors that can be safely called, to take the place of conditionals guarding method call"
+==Def:== "(Doesn’t appear in GoF catalog) Provide an object with defined neutral behaviors that can be safely called, to take the place of conditionals guarding method call".
+Stand-in on which “important” methods can be called

+**Ex: ✏**  All Customers should names, and we should be able to store certain important information about them.
+But what if we need to accommodate anonymous or guest users?
+Null object allows us to avoid scattered conditional (if) blocks

 #### 🤹‍ Observer (Pub-sub)
 ==Def:== Allows for loose coupling between publisher (creates events) and subscriber (listens for events)

+**Problem:** entity $O$ (“observer”) wants to know when certain things happen to entity $S$ (“subject”)
+- **Ex: ✏**  Auditor wants to know whenever “sensitive” actions are performed by an admin

+**Concerns:**
+- Acting on events is $O$’s concern—don’t want to pollute $S$
+- Any type of object could be an observer or subject—inheritance is awkward

-- **Con:** Can go overboard, get into event loops
+**Con:** Can go overboard, get into event loops

 #### 🤹‍ Iterator
 ==Def:== "Separate traversal of a data structure from operations performed on each element of the data structure"